Our Aims Statement

 encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England.

-At Bawnmore these values are reinforced regularly and in the following ways:
+At Bawnmore these values are reinforced regularly through our curriculum and positive behaviour policy, and in the following ways:

 Each year the children decide upon their class rules and all the children contribute to these.